Русский

 The next stage is the collection of biomaterial for laboratory analysis (biopsy).

-To diagnose which pathologies the colposcopy method is used The size of the uterine tissue fragment for cytology is about 2 mm
+The size of the uterine tissue fragment for cytology is about 2 mm

 The time range of extended colposcopy usually does not exceed a quarter of an hour.
 The time is determined individually, depending on the scale of changes in the organs.